Uncia-SaaS/.github/README.md

 - **Complex Internal Module**: Logical module with multiple bricks, representing sub-functions.
 - **Simple and Complex External Module**: Similar to internal modules but external to the application.
 They can be:
   - Generic services consumed by multiple application documents.
-  - Services specific to a application document.
+  - Services specific to an application document.
   - Other internal modules exposed to other application documents with particular rules.
 - **Internal and External Bricks**: Components included in complex modules.
 - **User**: Represents an end-user or user group.